The centre of their world – a place where heaven, earth and people met

 By Sigurd Towrie

+At this, the darkest time of the year, any glimpse of the rising sun is always welcome.
 But viewed from anywhere on the Ness of Brodgar those sunrises are particularly spectacular.
 Why?
-Because, by natural coincidence, the isthmus roughly lines up with a solstice axis – the line between the positions of the midwinter sunrise and midsummer sunset.
+Because, by natural coincidence, the peninsula roughly lines up with a solstice axis – the line between the positions of the midwinter sunrise and midsummer sunset.

 This means that in the weeks before and after the winter solstice, when the sun finally climbs above the hills to the south-east, the Ness points to the enormous stage upon which it begins its brief, daily appearance.

-Today, Friday, December 22, 2023, is the winter solstice.
+Tomorrow, Saturday, December 21, 2024, is the winter solstice.
 A day of darkness when the sun’s arc across the sky is at its lowest.

 For those on low-lying areas around south-eastern coasts, the first sight of the sun is around 9.07am.

 But at the Ness of Brodgar sunrise is much later.
-It finally emerges from behind the ridge of the Orphir hills to make its way westwards, just above the hilltops, to set shortly after 3pm.
+It finally emerges from behind the ridge of the high ground to make its way westwards, just above the hilltops, and set shortly after 3pm.
+Depending on the location, and the weather, we’re treated to about six hours of grey daylight.

 From my little corner of the West Mainland, for example, the sun appears around 9.50am.
 But its time is short-lived.
 By 12.40pm, it is slipping behind another hill.

 But although it marks the darkest point of the year, the winter solstice is a turning point.
-We need only look at sites such as Maeshowe to see that Neolithic Orcadians recognised that, just as we do today.
+We need only look at sites such as Maeshowe to see that Neolithic Orcadians recognised that, just as we still do today.

-“The winter solstice was past,” wrote the Orcadian bard George Mackay Brown.
-“The people were rejoicing in the return of the light.”
+“The winter solstice was past,” wrote the Orcadian bard George Mackay Brown, “the people were rejoicing in the return of the light.”

 That sense of relief remains today and must have been even stronger in prehistory.
 With each day, the hours of daylight increase noticeably as the sun’s path climbs higher and higher in the sky.